The Xometry app works best with JavaScript enabled!

 As the name implies, bridge tooling helps you "bridge the gap" between initial product development phases and high-volume production.
 For many customers, bridge tooling and molding offer a unique sweet spot that is beneficial when compared to other levels of production.
 Below are some of the key benefits of using this type of rapid production tooling:

-• Speed to market: Use it as a stepping stone to get your product in the hands of consumers more quickly while production tools are developed.
-Parts ship in as few as 3 weeks!
+• Speed to market: Use it as a stepping stone to quickly get your product into consumers' hands while production tools are being developed.

-• Mold validation: Ensure your design's form, fit, and function are ready for high volume before you make the investment into more costly production tools.
+• Mold validation: Ensure your design's form, fit, and function are ready for high volume before investing in production tooling.

-• Ideal for limited runs: Perfect for needs with low volumes, such as trial batches or when product demand does not warrant a production tool.
+• Ideal for limited runs: Perfect for needs with low-mid volumes, such as trials or when product demand does not warrant a production tool.

-• Less Investment: Bridge tooling will typically be more cost effective than tools designed for higher volume.
+• Less Investment: Bridge tooling will typically be more cost-effective than tools designed for mass production.

-• Domestic or international: Choose between domestic or international production to meet the needs of your project's requirements and targets.
+• Origin: Utilize domestic or international production to meet the needs of your project's requirements and targets.

 An assembly of Thermaco's product